Material Design: Material Design 3 (Material You)

 At Google I/O in May 2021, Google announced a new concept on Android 12 known as "Material You" (also known as "Material Design 3"), emphasizing increased animation, larger buttons, and the ability for custom UI themes to be generated from the user's wallpaper.
 Material You was gradually rolled out to various Google apps on older Android versions in the following months, and acted as a major focus on the Pixel 6 and Pixel 6 Pro smartphone series.

 Material 3 Expressive

 At The Android Show: I/O Edition in May 2025, Google announced "Material 3 Expressive" for Android 16 and Wear OS 6.
-This version of Material Design shares similarities to its predecessor but has increased animation and is more colorful and modern.
+This version of Material Design shares similarities with its predecessor, and includes improved animations and a more colorful and fun design.
 It was gradually rolled out to Pixel phones (Pixel 6 and newer) and the Pixel Tablet, beginning in September 2025.